-Originally designed by Richard K. Webel of Long Island, N.Y., and Walter Cosby, superintendant of grounds and greens at the Greenbrier Hotel and Golf Resort, course construction began in 1957 when few colleges in the country had an on-campus facility.
-In the spring of 2008 the course was closed for major renovation, including the rebuilding of all tees and greens and several hole modifications and improvements.
-It re-opened in October 2008.
+Designed by Richard K. Webel of Long Island, N.Y., and Walter Cosby, superintendent of grounds and greens at the famed Greenbrier Hotel and Golf Resort, the course was built in the late 1950s when few colleges had a course on campus.

 The REK Center for Intercollegiate Golf, which opened in the summer of 1997, has provided a big boost to Furman’s golf program.
-Launched with gifts from Betsy King, Beth Daniel, and Dottie Pepper, and completed with the help of an anonymous donor, the center serves as clubhouse and practice facility for Furman’s golf teams.
-In addition to coaches’ offices, locker rooms, and a meeting area, the center features putting and chipping greens, fairway and greenside bunkers, and a covered, heated tee.
+Launched with a $75,000 gift from Betsy King, Beth Daniel and Dottie Pepper and completed with the help of an anonymous donor, the center serves as clubhouse and practice facility for Furman’s men’s and women’s golf teams.
+In addition to coaches’ offices, locker rooms and a meeting area, it features putting and chipping greens, as well as fairway and greenside bunkers.

 The lobby in the REK center is dedicated to the memory of Connie Timmons, who hosted the Pro-Am breakfast for many years.